mariasserra/Maria-Portfolio/README.md

 ### Project 1

-# Header 1 Formula 1 Data Challenge Project - Onyx Data Challenge April 2022
+# Formula 1 Data Challenge Project - Onyx Data Challenge April 2022
 This is my submission to the Onyx Data , Astrato Analytics & Packt #Datachallenge of April 2022: Formula 1 Results Dataset (1950 to #2021).

 # Here are my insights: